UWNetworksLab/meshinsight/README.md

 # MeshInsight

 # Overview
-MeshInsight is a tool we developed to systematically characterize the overhead of service meshes and to help developers quantify overhead in deployment scenarios of interest.
+MeshInsight is a tool to systematically characterize the overhead of service meshes and to help developers quantify overhead in deployment scenarios of interest.
 Read the [paper](https://arxiv.org/abs/2207.00592) for how MeshInsight works!

 Note: MeshInsight currently only works on Istio.
-We plan to extend it to other service meshes (e.g., Cilium or Linkerd) in the future
+We plan to extend it to other service meshes (e.g., Cilium or Linkerd) in the future.

 # Installation
 Please find installation instructions for MeshInsight in [INSTALL.md](INSTALL.md).